Nepal Travel Guide

 Your money stretches in Nepal, and it's easy to have wonderful experiences without spending much.
 From cheap guesthouses to delicious street food, Nepal is very good value in comparison with most other holiday resorts.

 Nepal is the adventure capital.
-In addition to world-renowned trekking trails, raft down uncharted rivers, paraglide over mountain scape, mountain bike over challenging terrain, or track endangered game in parks.
-Adventure travel in Nepal is an adrenaline rush and nice scenery.
+In addition to world-renowned trekking trails, raft down uncharted rivers, paraglide over mountain scenery, mountain bike over challenging terrain, or track endangered game in parks.
+Adventure travel in Nepal is an adrenaline rush and offers nice scenery.

 Nepal's Best Season to Visit